Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Experimental Evaluations and Discussion

 \section{Experimental Evaluations and Discussion}

 In this section, we present the experimental setup used to evaluate CLAD.
+We use image classification as a representative task to illustrate the core concept of the proposed methods, developing an end-to-end learning framework that extracts low-dimensional, task-relevant, privacy-preserving, and channel-robust latent representations for trustworthy 6G-IoT applications.
+Importantly, the proposed framework is not limited to image classification alone.
 We start by describing the datasets used in our experiments, followed by a discussion of the baseline methods, neural architectures, and the experimental setup.
-Finally, we present detailed evaluations and analysis of the results.
-For brevity, we omit results on other datasets, such as CIFAR-10; however, these can be found in the accompanying code repository\footnote{The source code, models and results are available at https://github.com/OmarErak/CLAD}.
+Finally, we present detailed evaluations and analysis of the results.\footnote{The source code, models and results are available at https://github.com/OmarErak/CLAD}.